Here the truest advice I have on this subject:

 First, choose a shop

 You can’t fix a bike over the Internet.
-And bikes need a little love every 300 to 1000 miles.
+And bikes need a little love every 1000 miles or so.
 So either you’ll need to learn how to fix and maintain your bike yourself, or someone else will have to fix it for you.
 Regardless, you’ll be walking into a bike shop: either to ask for advice, or with a busted bike over your shoulder.

 But what makes a good shop?